TrailBridge

 The handleChatMessage function is special.
 It both sends the chat message AND checks for message "loops" (when your own message comes back from the server).

-This loop check is only necessary if you use chat commands (like "!hello") AND you have RECEIVE_OWN_MESSAGES = true enabled for testing.
+This loop check is only necessary if you use chat commands (like "!hello") AND you enabled TrailKit.Bridge.setReceiveOwnMessages(true) for testing.

 -- In your OnChatMessage function